Badass Adorable: Pablo, aka Lil' Bat. He punches sharks, scares ghost skeletons, and always has some kind of giant ray gun at his disposal.

 Lethal Joke Character: Crash.
 He's kind of a space-case, but the fact that his power is to get really big, coupled with that it only works when he gets really mad or upset, means he can do a ton of damage when things get really desperate.
-In the first season finale he's going hand-to-hand against the most powerful villain in the whole show.
+In the first season finale he's going hand-to-hand against the most powerful villain in the band's entire mythology.

 Let Me at Him!: "Showtime!", after Space Monster M reveals himself and starts wreaking havoc:

 MC Bat Commander delivers on his promise to save the world in "Showtime!", contrasting with all the other times that he's been the Idiot Hero.

 The ending where he lures the giant mole bat to eat the Cowboy Android in "Cowboy Android!" also counts.

 Again in "Summer Camp!" where he organizes the campers and they capture a monster that easily defeated the other Aquabats.

 Let's Split Up, Gang: In "Uberchaun!" the team has to split up to complete three challenges within an hour to remove their curse.
 MC Bat Commander and Eaglebones opt to tie a ribbon to the top branch of an ancient tree; Ricky and Jimmy choose to pull the flag from the 13th hole; Crash is left to fetch the Uberchaun a cherry soda from the clubhouse vending machine.
 Sounds easy, right?